Zionism vs. Democracy

 2021 (lasted 11 days)2612,211

-Data are from the United Nations Office for the Coordination of Human Affairs (OCHA).1 For the same period (2008-2021), the number of Israeli fatalities in Gaza, the West Bank, and Israel totals 344, compared to twenty times over for Palestinians with 7,118 deaths (both numbers include civilians and fighters).
+Data are from the United Nations Office for the Coordination of Human Affairs (OCHA).1 The total number of Israeli fatalities in the West Bank and Israel for the same period (2008-2021) is 344, compared to 7,118 Palestinian deaths with Gaza included (both numbers include civilians and fighters).
+If only for coherence’s sake, there again, when the most potent contender kills 20 times more on average,2 it cannot feign surprise that its lesson will be duly taken.

 *